-A. The supplementary nominal stipend allowance for approved extra duties and responsibilities is established by multiplying the approved factor for a particular category by the established supplemental pay base.
+The supplementary nominal stipend allowance for approved extra duties and responsibilities is established by multiplying the approved factor for a particular category by the established supplemental pay base.

-4. Assigned Factor
+4. Assigned Factor and Base

-Beginning in the 2020-2021 school year, the assigned factor up to the maximum listed in the pay ratio will be multiplied times \$34,000 for coaches and sponsors who attained Step 10 or higher in the 2019-2020 school year and \$31,500 for coaches and sponsors who attained Steps 0-9 in the 2019-2020 school year.
-Increases to the assigned factor should be commensurate with any negotiated increases to the Teachers Salary Schedule base pay (i.e. BA column, Step 1) when financially feasible.
+The assigned factor up to the maximum listed in the appropriate schedule will be multiplied by either Base A (\$40,000) or Base B (\$36,000) for the 2023-2024 school year.
+Increases to the assigned bases should be commensurate with any negotiated increases to the Teachers Salary Schedule base pay (i.e. BA column, Step 1) when financially feasible.